 One of the first things people notice when trying HEED for the first time is that it is noticeably less sweet than the typical sports drink.
 HEED was intentionally designed that way because the overwhelming majority of the athletes we talked to told us that they were sick and tired of trying to choke down an overly sweet, syrupy tasting drink.
-The secret to how were able to make a drink thats short on overt sweetness but not deprived of calories is in the sweeteners we use xylitol and stevia, both undeniably healthier alternatives to the simple sugars and/or artificial sweeteners contained in most sports drinks.
+The secret to how we’re able to make a drink that’s short on overt sweetness but not deprived of calories is in the sweeteners we use, xylitol and stevia.
+They're both undeniably healthier alternatives to the simple sugars and/or artificial sweeteners contained in most sports drinks.

-- Xylitol If theres such a thing as a perfect sweetener, xylitol is at or near the top of the list.
+- Xylitol – If there’s such a thing as a perfect sweetener, xylitol is at or near the top of the list.
 Xylitol is a natural substance that can be found in a variety of fibrous fruits and vegetables.
 It is also known as birch sugar, primarily because it is usually extracted/produced from birch trees (though it can also be extracted/produced from corn cobs).
 The human body naturally produces over 15 grams of Xylitol every day by way of normal metabolic processes.
-Xylitol is used as a sweetener in HEED; it contributes less than 5% of the calories.
+Xylitol is used as a sweetener in HEED and it contributes less than 5% of the calories.

-Xylitol also promotes oral health, as it does not ferment and support the acidproducing bacteria that cause tooth decay.
-Thats why youll find this unique sweetener in gum, toothpaste, and mouthwash, and its one of the reasons why we include it in HEED.
+Xylitol also promotes oral health as it does not ferment to support the acid–producing bacteria that cause tooth decay.
+That’s why you’ll find this unique sweetener in gum, toothpaste, and mouthwash and it’s one of the reasons why we include it in HEED.

-- Stevia Another ideal natural sweetener is the extract (steviosides) from the leaves of Stevia rebaudiana, a plant native to subtropical and tropical Central and South America.
+- Stevia – Another ideal natural sweetener is the extract steviosides from the leaves of Stevia rebaudiana, a plant native to subtropical and tropical Central and South America.
 Stevia's sweet taste, considered to be up to 300 times sweeter than sugar, means that minimal amounts are necessary to sweeten a product.
-Stevia is noncaloric and does not affect blood sugar levels, therefore it is safe for diabetics.
-Stevia may help to lower elevated blood pressure while not affecting people with normal blood pressure.
-Like xylitol, stevia does not support acidproducing bacteria responsible for tooth decay.
+Stevia is non–caloric and does not affect blood sugar levels, therefore it is safe for diabetics.
+Like xylitol, stevia does not support acid–producing bacteria responsible for tooth decay.

 Comparing Hammer Gel and HEED